-Applying for a CTD or a COI
+Applying for a Convention Travel Document or a Certificate of Identity

 With your application, you must include identity documentation and a record of your current visa status using one of the following:

-- Document for Travel to Australia (DFTTA) issued at the time you first travelled to Australia,
+- Document for Travel to Australia (DFTTA) issued at the time you first travelled to Australia

-- Visa Entitlement Verification Online (VEVO) printout,
+- Visa Entitlement Verification Online (VEVO) printout

 Your travel document